EwenG/replique.el/README.md

 ### Clojurescript REPL

-Add Clojurescript to your [deps.edn](https://clojure.org/guides/deps_and_cli) dependencies
+Add Clojurescript to your [deps.edn](https://clojure.org/guides/deps_and_cli) dependencies.

 `[org.clojure/clojurescript {:mvn/version VERSION_NUMBER}]`

-Start a Clojure REPL
+Start a Clojure REPL:

 `M-x replique/repl`

-Start a Clojurescript REPL in your Clojure REPL
+Start a Clojurescript REPL in your Clojure REPL:

 `M-x replique/cljs-repl` or, at the REPL `(replique.interactive/cljs-repl)`

-Connect a browser to the cljs REPL
+Connect a browser to the cljs REPL:

 `M-x replique/browser`